simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Nov 18 2023 0542 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Nov 19-Nov 21 2023
+Radio Blackout Forecast for Nov 20-Nov 22 2023

-              Nov 19        Nov 20        Nov 21
+              Nov 20        Nov 21        Nov 22
-R1-R2           25%           25%           25%
+R1-R2           40%           40%           40%
-R3 or greater    1%            1%            1%
+R3 or greater    5%            5%            5%

 Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts all three days.